Canon 1D X Mark II vs G7X Mark II

 It is notable that the 1DX Mark II has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 1DX Mark II and the G7X Mark II are recent models that feature in their makers' current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the G7X Mark II followed on from the Canon G7 X.
+The 1DX Mark II replaced the earlier Canon 1DX, while the G7X Mark II followed on from the Canon G7 X. Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1D X Mark II vs G7X Mark II